ziwot/merkle-airdrop/README.md

 ## How it works?

 An airdrop project consists in off-chain and on-chain data:
 - [on-chain](./contracts), there is a smart-contract that holds projects information, e.g: the token contract address, the hex of a merkle root of beneficiaries (address, amount), and the registry of already claimed beneficiaries entries.
 - [off-chain](./app), the merkle tree must be stored to be able to generate the merkle proofs required to claim.
 An off-chain app also is helping on the merkle tree generation and validation before deploying the airdrop contract.

+## Dev

 ## Resources